 Color Coding: Ancestry DNA and MyHeritage DNA let users assign matches to groups which are identified by a name and color.
-Currently, users can create up to 24 different groups.
+Currently, users can create 24+ different groups.
 Carefully plan how to use these groups to create clusters.
 One popular method is to assign a different color to each parent, grandparent, and great-grandparent.
-As matches are identified as belonging to these ancestors (either by determining a relationship or through share or in-common-with matches), they are added to the group.
+As matches are identified as belonging to these ancestors (either by determining a relationship or through share or in-common-with matches), add them to the group.